-Be sure to stop if you see others gathered, especially if there are people with scopes.
+Be sure to stop if you see others gathered, especially if there are people with spotting scopes.
 Just ask and someone will likely let you look through their scope, and you’ll hear details of other recent sightings.
 That was how we got to see a pair of grizzly bears about two miles away.

 Going to and from the Lamar Valley, you can also stop at the Petrified Tree and Tower Fall, and drive Dunraven Pass.
 The pass was still lined with snow when we visited in late May.

 Keep in mind: the greater Yellowstone ecosystem is full of hydrothermal features, e.g. geysers and hot springs.
 (Essentially, most of the park sits on one of the largest calderas in the world.)
 This means the ground in these areas, while it looks inviting, can be very dangerous.
 Do not step off the marked paths and boardwalks, and keep a hand on children at all times.
-Dozens of people have been killed by the boiling waters of Yellowstone.
-Don’t be one of them.
+Dozens of people have been killed by the thermal features of Yellowstone.
+Don't be one of them.

 As long as we're warning you, don't be one of the idiots who tries to get a selfie with a wild animal, either.
 Bison, elk, and, obviously, bears, don't like it when you get too close.